-• Future Response Actions: N/A.

-^{1.} Property, plant and equipment: The increase was mainly due to new equipment increased.

-^{2.} Other assets: The decrease was mainly due to other current liabilities decreased.

-[•] Effect of Changes on the Company's Financial Condition: The Company's business scope has not changed significantly.
+- 1. Other assets: The increase was mainly due to net defined benefit asset-noncurrent increased. - 2.
+Current liabilities: The decrease was mainly due to payables to contractors and equipment decreased. - 3.
+Other liabilities: The increase was mainly due to current tax liabilities-noncurrent increased. - Effect of Changes on the Company's Financial Condition: The Company's business scope has not changed significantly. - Future Response Actions: N/A.